End Short Prison Sentences

 Why a short sentence can mean lifelong impact

-Even a short prison sentence can blow up someone’s life so when they do come out of prison they need to start again, find a new job and home.
-This makes it so much hard to address the reasons behind their offending.
-Women disproportionately receive shorter sentences which can be even more devastating as often they have children, meaning they need to be taken into care.
+Even a short prison sentence can destroy someone’s life so when they do come out of prison they need to start again, find a new job and home.
+This makes it so much harder to address the reasons behind their offending.
+Women disproportionately receive shorter sentences which can be even more devastating particularly if they have children, as they are then often taken into care.
 Every year 17,000 children are affected by their mother being in prison.

 Why we should end ineffective short prison sentences